-- Display the layers you want to merge (make sure all have eye icons on the Layers palette), and hide the layers you don't want to merge. - Click on one of the layers to be merged. - 3.
-Choose Merge Layers from the Layers palette command menu (Figures 27ab).
-All currently displayed layers will merge into the bottommost displayed layer.
+- 1. Display the layers you want to merge (all should have eye icons on the Layers palette), and hide the layers you don't want to merge.
+Note: Hide the Background if you don't want to merge into it. - Click on one of the layers to be merged. - 3.
+Choose Merge Layers from the Layers palette command menu (Figures 27a-b).

-The Flatten command merges all currently displayed layers into the Background layer and discards hidden layers.
+The Flatten command merges currently displayed layers into the bottommost displayed layer and discards hidden layers.